-Always have your ears open but don´t be afraid to what people may think.
+Always have your ears open but don´t be afraid of what people may think.
 You have to be as honest as possible with you and believe in what you´re doing.
-This job is not a one man task, so keep your collaborators close and make sure to build strong relationships with other crafts inside the industry.
+This job is not a one-man task, so keep your collaborators close and make sure to build strong relationships with other crafts inside the industry.

 Tell us about your last collection

 My last collection was actually my first collection incorporating clothing into the brand.
 I started only with accessories and part of my identity as a brand is making those accessories feel like clothing, so you´ll find body pieces using the same techniques that I use in necklaces.

 For me, adding a clothing line to the brand was the next natural step for the house since I never saw myself as an accessories only designer, but I wanted the pieces to have the same feeling that the jewelry had, so the textures were really important when I was choosing fabrics.

 I used sequined fabrics and hand embroidery details with crystals in each coat to have the metallic feeling and the essence of the human hand involved in the process.
 By only creating coats and outwear inspired pieces I applied the same concept of having something that you can combine with every look without losing the wow factor that the jewelry has.

 What was the inspiration for your last collection?